 Introduction.
-The problem of therapy related myelodysplastic syndromes (t-MDS) and acute myeloid leukemia (t-AML) in the context of cytotoxic chemotherapy is perhaps as old as the cytotoxic chemotherapy itself and it is part of the more general problem of the second malignancies after cytotoxic chemotherapy.
-It is a well known fact that as the overall survival (OS) for a malignant disease increases due to the treatment done, so the late effects of this treatment become much more evident with the advent of time.
+The problem of therapy related myelodysplastic syndromes (t-MDS) and acute myeloid leukemia (t-AML) in the context of cytotoxic chemotherapy is perhaps as old as the cytotoxic chemotherapy itself1 and it is part of the more general problem of the second malignancies after cytotoxic chemotherapy.2 It is a well known fact that as the overall survival (OS) for a malignant disease increases due to the treatment done, so the late effects of this treatment become much more evident with the advent of time.3 newer agents as thalidomide, lenalidomide and bortezomib, the rate of CR has increased to over 80% under the Total Therapy TT3 protocol,7 making the MM median OS well over the past three year landmark.
+In fact 10-year survivals of over 30% have been observed.7 It is thus a natural consequence that the problem of t-MDS and t-AML becomes significant, requiring more attention form a biological perspective and likely requires special therpuetic considerations.

-Multiple Myeloma (MM) is the second most prevalent hematological malignancy in the Western World the last 15 years.
-Since the beginning of the era of chemotherapeutical agents in the 70's where the rate of complete remission (CR) for MM was below 3%, with the incorporation of tandem autologous hematopoietic cell -supported high dose therapy (HDT) and the newer agents as thalidomide, lenalidomide and bortezomib, the rate of CR has increased to over 80% under the Total Therapy TT3 protocol, making the MM median OS well over the past three year landmark.
-In fact 10-year survivals of over 30% have been observed.
-It is thus a natural consequence that the problem of t-MDS and t-AML becomes significant, requiring more attention form a biological perspective and likely requires special therpuetic considerations.
+Multiple Myeloma (MM) is the second most prevalent hematological malignancy in the Western World4 the last 15 years.
+Since the beginning of the era of chemotherapeutical agents in the 70's where the rate of complete remission (CR) for MM was below 3%, with the incorporation of tandem autologous hematopoietic cell -supported high dose therapy (HDT)^{5,6} and the